Parsl/parsl/docs/userguide/configuring.rst

       dfk = DataFlowKernel(config=config)

-The config data structure is a python dictionary organized as follows :
+The config data structure is a python dictionary that is organized as follows:

 .. code-block :: python